 - Coffee: One more fan-favorite variation is to use coffee ice cream.
 The rich coffee flavor tastes amazing with the buttery crumb mixture.

 - Crumbs: For the crumb coating, you can use different ingredients other than cornflakes.
-Try broken up pretzels, potato chips, or panko breadcrumbs instead of the cornflakes.
+Try your favorite crunchy cereal, broken-up pretzels, potato chips, or panko breadcrumbs instead of cornflakes.

 How to Store Fried Ice Cream